twinj/opal/README.md

 opal
 ====

-A Go ORM which implements the ActiveReord pattern
+A Go ORM which implements the ActiveRecord pattern